Kurt Student: World War II

 In 1943, Student ordered Major Harald Mors to plan Operation Oak (Unternehmen Eiche), the successful raid conducted by a special Fallschirmjäger unit to free Italian dictator Benito Mussolini.
 They landed with gliders and STOL aircraft on a hilltop.
-Student received the Oak Leaves to the Knight's Cross of the Iron Cross for his role in the operation.
+Student received the Oak Leaves to the Knight's Cross of the Iron Cross for his role in this operation.

 Student was transferred to Italy and later to France, where he was involved in the battles of Normandy in 1944.
 He was put in charge of the First Paratroop Army and took part in countering the Allied Operation Market Garden, near Arnhem.
-After a brief time at the Eastern Front in Mecklenburg in 1945, he was captured by British forces in Schleswig-Holstein in April of that same year, before he could take command of Army Group Vistula.
+After a brief time at the Eastern Front in Mecklenburg in 1945, he was captured by British forces in Schleswig-Holstein in April of that same year before he could take command of Army Group Vistula.

 War crimes conviction

-In May 1947, Student was put on trial on eight charges of mistreatment and murder of prisoners of war by his men in Crete, and crimes against the civilian population of Crete, like those at Kondomari, Alikianos and Kandanos).
+In May 1947, Student was put on trial on eight charges of mistreatment and murder of prisoners of war by his men in Crete, and crimes against the civilian population of Crete, like those at Kondomari, Alikianos and Kandanos.
 He was found guilty of three charges relating to prisoners of war, but acquitted of crimes against civilians owing to the testimony of Brigadier Lindsay Inglis, commander of the 4th New Zealand Brigade.
 Student was sentenced to five years of imprisonment but was given an early discharge in 1948 for medical reasons.
 He died in 1978, the last surviving Luftwaffe Generaloberst.